lancedb/documentation/docs/src/guides/build-index.md

 ---
-title: "Building Indexes in LanceDB Enterprise | Index Creation Guide"
+title: "Building Indexes in LanceDB | Index Creation Guide"
-description: "Learn how to build and optimize indexes in LanceDB Enterprise.
+description: "Learn how to build and optimize indexes in LanceDB.
 Includes vector indexes, scalar indexes, and best practices for index management."
 ---

-# Building an Index with LanceDB Enterprise
+# Building an Index with LanceDB

 LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads: